mia-platform/documentation/docs/development_suite/api-console/api-design/authorization.md

 - [**Manual Routes**](#manual-routes-tab): in this tab, you can manually configure the policies required by your service APIs (useful when your service does not expose an OpenAPI Specification).

 :::info
+When Rönd is enabled on your microservice the `rbac-service` sidecar is added to the microservide.
+This is a [special sidecar](/docs/development_suite/api-console/api-design/microservice-containers#) managed by the Authorization section.
-Enabling Rönd on your microservices will add a special sidecar to them, the `rbac-manager` sidecar.
-You can find it in the [Sidecars section](TODO: link) and in the [microservice containers table](TODO: link), but it can only be configured in the Authorization section.
-Learn more about sidecars in the [dedicated documentation page](TODO: link)
+You can then find it listed in the [Sidecars section](/docs/console/design-your-projects/manage-sidecars) as well as in the [microservice containers table](/docs/development_suite/api-console/api-design/microservice-containers).
 :::

 ### Overview tab